 Emma has been a governor of the TEACH Trust since being elected by parents and carers in December 2014.
-She’s now a Trustee, lead governor for Pupil Premium, Chairman of the Scrutiny and Standards Committee, plus sits on the Business Development and Safeguarding Committees.
+She’s now a Trustee and lead governor for Pupil Premium, as well as, the Chair of the Standards Committee.
 Emma’s a Marketing Manager at LV=, looking after customer documents and working to improve customer experience.
 Emma was born and educated in Poole, returning to family and friends after four years at University.
 She’s been married to David for 12 years; they have two children who attend Canford Heath Infant and Junior Schools.
 Emma is passionate about supporting the Trust to improve education for all children and families in the Canford Heath area.
 She’s particularly interested in improving outcomes for children with additional educational needs.

-David is a director on the TEACH trust board.
+David is a TEACH Trust board member.
 David moved to Poole with his family in 1997 from Orpington and has two daughters currently at St. Edwards.
-He became a Governor at Haymoor Junior School in 2006 and Chair of Governors in 2015 before he became a Trustee.
+He became a Governor at Haymoor Junior School in 2006 and Chair of Governors in 2015 before he became a Trustee until April 2018.
 David has experience of working within management in the food industry and now works in Early Years Childcare.

 Anne Jolliffe sits on the Teach Trust Board, since arriving in Poole 17 years ago Anne has been involved working within the community and schools in the area and sees it as an important part of my role as General Manager at Tower Park in Poole.
 Anne has been in involved in property management for over 30 years including a spell in central London.
 The volunteering and working with community has involved working with schools and pupils in particular the Young Enterprise programme.
 Anne is keen to support Teach Trust she believes we need to give our children the best opportunities to achieve at all times.